 During the holidays children might visit family and friends.
 Friends and family might come over to visit.
-They haven't seen the children in
+They haven't seen the children

 During the holidays children might visit family and friends.